Puriyada Pudir: Plot

+Raghu (a prisoner), fakes a fight with a fellow inmate (K. S. Ravikumar) to trick the security and escapes from prison.

-Raghu escapes from jail and hides in a bungalow to hide from the police.
-Luckily, the bungalow belongs to his college mate Geetha.
+He hides in a bungalow to escape from the chasing police.
+Luckily, the bungalow belongs to his college friend Geetha.
 He confesses to Geetha that he is a convict on death row.
-Suddenly the police show up and Raghu tries to hide in a wardrobe.
-A dead body fall out and Geetha says that is her husband Chakravarthi, and she had killed him.
-Raghu still hides in the same closet.
-Police informs Geetha that the flight that Chakravarthi took to Calcutta earlier that day crashed and there are no survivors.
-After the police leave, Geetha requests Raghu to help her dispose the dead body for which Raghu agrees.
-Raghu and Geetha take the dead body and dispose it in outskirts of the city.
+Geetha assures Raghu that her husband has gone to Calcutta and there is no one else in the house.
+Suddenly the doorbell rings and Raghu tries to hide in a wardrobe and is shocked to see a dead body fall out.
+Geetha, however, seems calm and hides Raghu and the dead body inside the same wardrobe and answers the door.
+A policeman informs Geetha that the flight that Chakravarthi took to Calcutta earlier that day crashed and there are no survivors.
+After the police leave, Raghu asks Geetha who that dead person was, and she says that was her husband and she killed him.
+They dispose the dead body in a well in her dilapidated estate in the outskirts of the city.

 Geetha reveals her past to Raghu.
-Chakravarthi was a rich business man, however he was apparently a sadist.
+Chakravarthi was a rich business man and a friend of her brother.
+However he was apparently a sadist who always doubted Geetha's fidelity.
 Babu is a disco dancer and a very good friend of Geetha.
 Chakravarthi suspects Babu and Geetha are having an affair and tortures her verbally and physically.
 One day, Chakravarthi decides to go on a business trip to Calcutta and Geetha invites Babu over to her house to discuss how to treat Chakravarthi's mental illness.
 However, Chakravarthi cancels his trip and returns home and is enraged seeing Babu in his house.
 Babu leaves the house, planning to come back with the police.
-Chakravathi then tries to hurt her, and Geetha says she had to kill him in self defence.
+Chakravathi then tries to hurt her, and Geetha says she had to kill him in self defense.

+Raghu is reminded of his girlfriend and seems to grieve for her.
+Geetha's friends and relatives who all think Chakravarthi died in the plane crash, visit Geetha to console her.
+Raghu leaves the house through the back door and is spotted bu a nosy neighbor.
+But he escapes and returns as Charavarthi's family friend.
+Meanwhile, Babu wakes up in a hospital with visions of an accident.
+He calls Geetha's home and Raghu answers.
+Raghu says he knows about everything that happened the previous day, and asks Babu him to stay put in the hospital.
+As he leaves the house hurriedly, a mysterious man seems to be noticing all the happenings.
+Raghu visits Babu in the hospital and asks him not to reveal that Chakravarthi didn't travel in the ill-fated plane.
+Police later visit Babu in the hospital to ask about his accident, and Babu concocts a different story.
+The patient in the next bed seems to noticing all this.